Records and Information

 - SEC Special Studies

-You will be contacted within one (1) business day to confirm receipt of your request.
-The Office of Records Management Services will process the request within twenty (20) business days.
+Receipt of your request will be acknowledged within one (1) business day.
 Requests are processed in the order in which they are received.

 How to Access or Request Records Not Accessible via SEC Website